MaxDesiatov/Wyrd/README.md

 This code issues two API calls in serial, the second will fail if the first fails.

 Wrapping typical asynchronous Cocoa Touch code is fairly easy, just define a method/function which will return a Wyrd instance, which you will be able to chain.
-You will need to fulfil the promise in the raw callbacks code to indicate when the promise will be able to chain further:
+You will need to fulfil or reject the promise in the raw callbacks code to indicate when the promise will be able to chain further:

 ```swift
 typealias FullResponse = (NSData!, NSURLResponse!)